-The close: TSX edges lower as lower oil prices weigh on energy
+The close: TSX ends lower as resource groups head in opposite directions

-Canada’s main stock index edged lower on Wednesday as a drop in oil prices weighed on energy shares, offsetting gains for the materials group as base and precious metal prices climbed.
+Canada’s main stock index reversed course to end lower on Wednesday as a drop in oil prices weighed on energy shares, offsetting gains for the materials group as base and precious metal prices climbed.

+Losses for the Toronto Stock Exchange’s S&P/TSX composite index, which had spent much of the day in positive territory, came as the United States laid down a tough line for modernizing the North American Free Trade Agreement.

 Wall Street ends up but off highs after Trump announcement, Fed minutes